JanHerca/urantiapedia/output/wikijs/en/article/Luz_y_Vida/XX_Encuentro.md

 In the afternoon, we had the last two workshops: the third was led by Paula Requejo, whose presentation dealt with new interpersonal relationships and what the future may hold for us in this regard.
 At the end of her presentation, we worked in groups based on these questions:

-- Taking as a reference the section [UB 130:6](/en/The_Urantia_Book/130#p6) (The young man who was afraid), and as children of God by faith, what tools do we have to get out of social confusion, growing unwanted loneliness, social discrimination for being or acting different from what is established and the evils that mentally ill current human beings?
+- Taking as a reference the section <a id="a81_36"></a>[UB 130:6](/en/The_Urantia_Book/130#p6) (The young man who was afraid), and as children of God by faith, what tools do we have to get out of social confusion, growing unwanted loneliness, social discrimination for being or acting different from what is established and the evils that mentally ill current human beings?
-- From section [UB 84:7](/en/The_Urantia_Book/84#p7) (The ideals of family life), how is the family seen, in light of _The Urantia Book_?
+- From section <a id="a82_15"></a>[UB 84:7](/en/The_Urantia_Book/84#p7) (The ideals of family life), how is the family seen, in light of _The Urantia Book_?
-- According to section [UB 180:5](/en/The_Urantia_Book/180#p5) (The Spirit of Truth), interpersonal relationships are at the base of the golden rule, but what is the process that must be followed so that “love others as yourself” does not remain a mere model of social behavior and reaches a true cosmic meaning?
+- According to section <a id="a83_23"></a>[UB 180:5](/en/The_Urantia_Book/180#p5) (The Spirit of Truth), interpersonal relationships are at the base of the golden rule, but what is the process that must be followed so that “love others as yourself” does not remain a mere model of social behavior and reaches a true cosmic meaning?

 As a final workshop, Eduardo Altuzarra discussed the guidance and knowledge needed to face future challenges and take advantage of the opportunities that will undoubtedly be presented to us. _The Urantia Book_ is presented as a very valuable tool to better understand these challenges and how to face them.
 Finally, after his presentation, these were the questions that were worked on in the workshop: